rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 In this article, Comunica was introduced as a framework for querying across *federations of Knowledge Graphs that are spread across the Web*, even if these Knowledge Graphs are hosted through different *heterogeneous APIs*.
 In addition, it was designed to be *flexible for researchers* to easily implement and compare different query algorithms through a highly modular architecture.
+As such, it provide an experimentation framework to make easier and faster advancements the domains of [federated](http://iswc2011.semanticweb.org/fileadmin/iswc/Papers/Research_Paper/05/70310592.pdf) and [link traversal query processing](https://www.rubensworks.net/publications/bogaerts_ruleml_2021/).
+This allows different algorithms to be compared to each other within the same framework in a fair manner, without the danger of experimental results being impacted by confounding variables, such as differences in programming language runtimes.

 Today, these are still the primary motivations, as they are [highlighted as such on the Comunica homepage](https://comunica.dev/).
 One thing that has changed, is that while originally Comunica was only targeted at researchers,